 The LBMA publishes on a monthly basis data on the amount of gold and silver which is stored in the vaults in London.
 The data and further information can be found here.

 Whenever bullion is delivered or moved, there are close ties between the vault operations and the precious metal trading and sales team.
 This is particularly so in key Government or Central Bank physical transactions, which require sensitive and confidential handling and high security precautions.
 It is this facilitation of the physical movement of precious metals that enables location and quality swaps and provides the basis for liquidity management.

-There are six custodians offering vaulting services in the London bullion market, two of whom are also clearing members of the LBMA (HSBC and JP Morgan).
+There are seven custodians offering vaulting services in the London bullion market, three of whom are also clearing members of the LBMA (HSBC, ICBC Standard Bank and JP Morgan).
 There are also four other security carriers, who are also LBMA members (Brinks, G4S Cash Solutions (UK), Malca Amit and Loomis International (UK) Ltd).
 The Bank of England also offers a custodian service (gold only).
-In total it is estimated that there are approximately 6,500 tonnes of gold held in London vaults, of which about three quarters is stored in the Bank of England.
-Those clearing members without their own vault operations - Scotiabank and UBS - will utilise their accounts with the Bank of England or one of the other custodians.
-For a full list of custodians, including contact details, offering vaulting service please refer to the list in the Useful links toolbar.
+In excess of 7,000 tonnes of gold and 30,000 tonnes of silver are physically stored in the London vaults.
+Those clearing members without their own dedictated vaulting operations will utilise their accounts with one of the other custodians.

 In addition to providing custodian services, those clearing members with vaulting facilities also physically check and weigh all of the bars that are new to the London market, ensuring they meet the LBMA's strict Good Delivery standards.
 Those meeting the standards will be accepted and can be traded and moved within the London bullion market, those that don't are rejected.
 This gatekeeper role maintains the quality of bullion traded in London and its pre-eminence in the global market.